kristopherjohnson/tscp-rust/README.md

     cargo build

 This will build the `tscp` executable in the `target/debug` directory.
+(For a non-debug build, run `cargo build --release` and the executable will be in the `target/release` directory.)

 To build and run the program in a single step, run this command: